-The Champion Tree Project has entered an exciting phase, with new discoveries of exceptionally large trees.
+The Champion Tree Project led to the discovery of exceptionally large trees.
 In Aderne Gardens in Cape Town, officials measured an enormous Indian rubber fig with a trunk circumference of more than 11 m and a crown diameter of more than 44 m.